-Social environment: the environment required for a succesful customer experience, such as personnel, reviews, recommendations, customer’s relatives and other customers visiting the store simultaneously.
+Social environment: the environment required for a successful customer experience, such as personnel, reviews, recommendations, customer’s relatives and other customers visiting the store simultaneously.

-Atmosphere (For example the design and outlook of the business premises, the smell, temperature, music)
+- Atmosphere such as the design and outlook of the business premises, the smell, temperature, music)

 Three steps can be separated from the process of creating a customer experience:

 - Preliminary experience: information searches, getting to know the service, evaluating of alternatives, contact with the company prior to the core experience, and ease of access to the service.

 - Core experience: service delivery, purchase transaction and the service event itself.
 During the core experience, even the smallest details are crucial for the bigger picture.